 We are living in the era of rapid changes and flexibility in almost every aspect of everyday life.
 Being diverse and at the same time interdependent, human societies need the leaders with a great knowledge of intercultural communications.
-They should understand the existing diversity and differences by applying several intelligences (ordinary intelligence - IQ, emotional intelligence - EQ, cultural intelligence, and cultural awareness, etc.) and should be in close contact with a relevant representative in other cultures.
+They should understand the existing diversity and differences by applying several intelligences (ordinary intelligence - IQ, emotional intelligence - EQ, cultural intelligence, and cultural awareness etc.) and should be in close contact with a relevant representative in other cultures.
 That is to say, the globalized world need a management realized within a coherent and proper advisory board.
 The need for those leaders who can control the trend of change in contemporary world is a generally accepted fact.
-The main skill of global leaders is their cultural intelligence.31 Only leaders with a high level of cultural intelligence can affect the trend of changes.
-What is needed in the modern globalized world is the understanding of other cultures, belief in diversity, and cultural interaction with people of different cultural backgrounds.
+The main skill of global leaders is their cultural intelligence.
+Only leaders with a high level of cultural intelligence world is the understanding of other cultures, belief in diversity, and cultural interaction with people of different cultural backgrounds.
 The world leaders should believe in mutual respect and equal rights of the nations.
 They must be aware of cultural diversity to carry out the real globalization process.
 They must believe in a collective global convergence based on mutual respect and understanding.